UGLY SPAT! Salman Khan THRASHES Rishi Kapoor For DISRESPECTING His Family? Says He Won't Respect Him

 "It doesn't matter which family you belong to, it's how you are and how people accept you.
 One good thing about Bobby is that he understood this and said he wanted to work."

-Salman Is All Praise For Bobby Deol
+Salman Is All Praises For Bobby Deol

 "Even when he said this seriously, people were panicking; ki yeh bol toh raha hai, but is he serious enough?
 Now that the film is over, I can tell you that Bobby has been an inspiration."